-- (1) A 28E agreement as described in Chapters 28E.4 and 359.42 of the Code of Iowa does not exist to allow the City and the townships to contract with a private non-profit organization. - (2) Legally separate non-profit fire associations typically exist to support a City government in carrying out its responsibility to provide fire protection.
+- (1) A 28E agreement as described in Chapters 28E.4 and 359.42 of the Code of Iowa does not exist, nor is there a contract between the City and the Association that lays out mutual obligations and provides for oversight of the Association. - (2) Legally separate non-profit fire associations typically exist to support a City government in carrying out its responsibility to provide fire protection.
 These non-profit associations provide this support by holding fund raisers and collecting donations to help provide funds to purchase equipment and other items needed by the City to carry out its duties.
-Funds in these situations flow from the non-profit organization to the City and are accounted for by the City.

-The arrangement the City has with the Manly Volunteer Firefighters Association to account for the collection and disbursement of the Fire Department's operating funds, and not just to support the City's Fire Department by holding fundraisers and providing funds to purchase equipment for the Fire Department is unusual and appears to violate the Iowa Constitution which prohibits providing public funds to private entities.
-Although the City's Code of Ordinances allows for this arrangement, an ordinance does not take precedence over the Iowa Constitution.

-(3) The City Code of Ordinances requires the Manly Volunteer Firefighters Association to conduct an annual audit of its practices no later than August 1 of each year and transmit the audit to the City Council.
+Funds in these situations flow from the non-profit organization to the City and are accounted for by the City. - The arrangement the City has with the Manly Volunteer Firefighters Association to account for the collection and disbursement of the Fire Department's operating funds, and not just to support the City's Fire Department by holding fundraisers and providing funds to or purchasing equipment for the Fire Department is unusual and appears to violate the Iowa Constitution which prohibits providing public funds to private entities.
+Although the City's Code of Ordinances allows for this arrangement, an ordinance does not take precedence over the Iowa Constitution. - (3) The City Code of Ordinances requires the Manly Volunteer Firefighters Association to conduct an annual audit of its practices no later than August 1 of each year and transmit the audit to the City Council.
 The Association has not conducted annual audits and therefore has not transmitted required audits to the City Council.

 Recommendation - In accordance with Chapter 384.20 of the Code of Iowa and the Iowa Constitution, as well as for better accountability, financial and budgetary control and oversight over the public funds, the financial activity and balances of the Manly Fire Department's funds, including funds provided by the Townships for fire protection, should be included in the City's accounting records, monthly financial reports and the Annual Financial Reports.
+Alternatively, an entirely separate 28E governmental subdivision can be created between the City and townships.
 The activity of all the Fire Department's funds should be subject to City Council review and approval and should be included in the City's budget process.
 Also, a summary of each account's receipts, total disbursements and listings of claims allowed each month should be published, as required.
 Proper accounting of these funds in this manner negates the necessity of an annual audit by the Fire Association (since the funds will be included in the annual examination required and obtained by the City each year) and the need for a 28E agreement as discussed in Chapters 28E.4 and 359.42 of the Code of Iowa.